365businessdev/docs/docs/en-us/365-business-barcode/supported-barcodes.md

 | UPC-E | Yes | Yes | No | Yes | No |

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Good to know</strong> Some barcode types, such as QR codes, can be customized by embedding images, for example.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+    <strong>Info</strong> Some barcode types, such as QR codes, can be customized by embedding images, for example.
 </div>